 Revenue from the existing fee, shown in green, used to be enough to cover most of the costs of the program Over time, as revenues stayed the same and costs rose, the funding gap has grown.

-9) Will this fee be part of the annual “fee schedule” review and be voted/approved by the City Council as part of all the other fees?
+10) Is this fee part of the annual “fee schedule” review and will it be voted/approved by the City Council as part of all the other fees?

 The proposed amount of the fee each year will be calculated based on the annual costs of the Clean Water and Storm Protection Program for the corresponding year.
 There will be a separate public hearing item on the City Council agenda each year for City Council to consider a resolution to set the rate and to order the levy of the Clean Water and Storm Protection fee for one year.
 It is anticipated that this item will be on the City Council agenda in May or June each year.
 The public hearing will be publicly noticed in the Cupertino Courier (or a similar local publication) at least two weeks prior to the hearing.
 This item cannot simply be part of the fee schedule.

-10) Will the property owners be notified that the City will be reviewing this fee?
+11) Will the property owners be notified that the City is reviewing this fee?

 It is anticipated that this item will be on the Council agenda as a public hearing in May or June each year.
 The agenda will clearly indicate that the Council will be voting on a resolution to approve the levy of the Clean Water and Storm Protection fee for the coming year.